Here we look at the essential legal compliance training that employers should put into place, depending on the nature of their business.

 The Data Protection Act 1998 was introduced to prevent misuse of an individual’s personal information, and is regulated by the Information Commissioner’s Office, also known as the ICO.
 With the proliferation of information technology in the workplace, management of customer, employee or other personal data has become increasingly complex, and many companies have been prosecuted and / or been fined for its mismanagement.

-Kineo offer Data Protection elearning courses to help businesses avoid breaking the act.
+Walkgrove offer a range of compliance elearning courses to help businesses avoid breaking the law.

 Health and Safety at Work

-A short course in workplace safety is available here for only £25 and covers key areas relevant to many working environments, including Slips, Trips and Falls, Fire Safety, Manual Handling and more.
+A short course in workplace safety will cover key areas relevant to many working environments, including Slips, Trips and Falls, Fire Safety, Manual Handling and more.

 Expert Advice on Compliance Training Courses & Strategy